noghiri/Overthrow-RHS-AFRF/README.md

 # Overthrow 2021 Priest-Dev
 ## (Work in Progress 1wk-2wk expected merge to main branch)
+* More bug fixes (job-factions, FOB placement, are done, and more fixes when it comes up)
-* ALl changes are subject to more changes and complaints
+* ALL changes are subject to more changes and complaints
 * In development to revive priests into tech-priests (not the 40k kind)
 * Tech-priests are currently called "Arch-Crypto" _fullname.
 * They will spawn near churches, work as a money sink to raise late/mid game resistance support in different cities.